Emmanuel-Bamidele/Real-Time-Flash-Control/README.md

 -------------------------------------------
   COPYRIGHT INFORMATION
 -------------------------------------------

 © 2023 Emmanuel Bamidele.
 All rights reserved.
 This software and its documentation are protected by copyright law and international treaties.
 Unauthorized reproduction or distribution of this software, or any portion of it, may result in severe civil and criminal penalties, and will be prosecuted to the maximum extent possible under law.

 Real-time Flash Experiment Control and Visualization software, including all related files, data, and documentation, are the intellectual property of Emmanuel Bamidele.

-For questions, inquiries, and permissions related to the use and distribution of this software, please contact:
+For questions, inquiries, and precommendations, please contact:

 Emmanuel Bamidele

 Email: correspondence.bamidele@gmail.com

 Website: www.emmanuelbamidele.com

+Please feel free to use this software without asking for permissions, however, if a work is published anywhere through the application of this software, please cite this project appropriately.
+It will motivate the author to know the trend of applications it is been used for and areas of enhancement to prioritize.

 -------------------------------------------
       LICENSE INFORMATION
 -------------------------------------------

 The Real-time Flash Experiment Control and Visualization software is released under the Apache License, Version 2.0.
 A copy of the license can be found in the LICENSE file distributed with the software or at:

 https://www.apache.org/licenses/LICENSE-2.0